mabel-dev/opteryx/docs/SQL Reference/05 Expressions.md

 `a BETWEEN x AND y`     | equivalent to `a >= x AND a <= y` `a NOT BETWEEN x AND y` | equivalent to `a < x OR a > y`

+!!!
+Warning
     Using `BETWEEN` with other predicates, especially when used with an `AND` conjunction, can cause the query parser to fail.

 ## Sub Queries

 The `IN` operator can reference a sub query, this sub query cannot include a temporal clause (`FOR`), but otherwise the full syntax for `SELECT` queries are supported.

 For example, to find the planets without any satellites.

 ~~~sql
 SELECT name
   FROM $planets